O JARGON BUSTER

 - Long Distance Walkers Association.
 Not an orienteering

-organisation, but they do arrange events requiring navigation through
+organisation, but they do arrange events requiring

-You have to provide your own Ordnance Survey map.
+to provide your own Ordnance Survey map.
 Web site.

-- Leg
+- Leg (1)

-- Correctly, the section of an orienteering course between
+- The section of an orienteering course

-two adjacent controls
+between two adjacent controls

-(or between the start and the first control).
+(or between the start and the

 - LEI